Tallangatta Health Service is a public based facility with an acute ward offering a range of hospital type services to the local community.

-If you are seriously ill you should ring for an ambulance on 000 but it may also be that you present to our Urgent Care and on assessment you require a high level of care than Tallangatta Health can offer.
+If you are seriously ill you should ring for an ambulance on 000 but it may also be that you present to our Urgent Care and on assessment you require a higher level of care than Tallangatta Health can offer.
 Then you will be transferred to Albury Wodonga Health.

 Albury Wodonga Health

 We urge everyone to hold a current ambulance subscription as ambulance transfer may be in the range of $2,000 one way to Wodonga for an emergency transfer.
 Patients are responsible for this fee.
 Pensioners and health care card holders should check with Centrelink about ambulance cover.